alexkarezin/jabref-wiki/Home.md

 # JabRef

+This wiki provides information centered around development and documentation of JabRef.
+The end-user documentation is available at <https://help.jabref.org>.

 ## General Information
 * [Main website](http://www.jabref.org): JabRef, its features, releases
 * [[Donations]]: Usage of donations, and how to make a donation